Browser Emulator and Simulator by Browserling

 Why use a browser emulator/simulator?

 At Browserling, we offer real browsers for testing.
-We run our browsers on real servers and offer quick access to them through a browser-in-browser user interface.
-You can use the following form to get a real browser running on a real computer:
+We run our browsers on real computers and offer quick access to them through a browser-in-browser user interface.
+You can use the following widget to get a real browser running on a real computer:

 Our customers who have a developer or team plan include: